Pratyush1704/apple-inspired-ai-computation/README.md

 # 🧮 Apple-Inspired AI Calculator

 ## 📝 Overview
-The Apple-Inspired AI Calculator is an innovative project that utilizes OpenCV and Google’s Gemini AI to solve mathematical problems of any complexity.
-The user can draw the math problem on the screen, and the AI model will interpret the visual input to provide a detailed solution.
-This project is similar to the Apple iPad calculator but leverages advanced AI technology for enhanced functionality and accuracy.
+Apple-Inspired AI Calculator is an innovative application that combines the power of OpenCV, Optical Character Recognition (OCR), and Google’s Gemini AI to solve mathematical problems with exceptional accuracy and ease.
+Inspired by the sleek functionality of the Apple iPad calculator, this project takes it a step further by enabling users to draw math problems directly on the screen or upload images containing handwritten or typed equations.
+The system intelligently interprets visual inputs using OCR and computer vision, then leverages Gemini AI to deliver step-by-step, accurate solutions.
+With a user-friendly front-end interface, the tool ensures a smooth and intuitive experience, making complex problem-solving accessible to students, educators, and enthusiasts alike.

 ## ✨ Features
 - ✍️ **Draw Math Problems:** Use your finger to draw any mathematical problem on the screen.